 The polymorphonuclear leucocytes (neutrophils or PMN) are highly specialized for their primary function of phagocytosis and destruction of microorganisms (Borregaard and Cowland 1997, Klebanoff 2005).
-Their stimulation by endogenous (cytokines, lipid mediators, ...) or exogenous agents (bacterial peptides, endotoxins) results in a sudden increase of their oxygen consumption (respiratory burst) with a cascade production of reactive oxygen species (ROS) (Klebanoff 2005).
+Their stimulation by endogenous (cytokines, lipid mediators) or exogenous agents (bacterial peptides, endotoxins) results in a sudden increase of their oxygen consumption (respiratory burst) with a cascade production of reactive oxygen species (ROS) (Klebanoff 2005).
 This ROS cascade starts with the production of the superoxide anion which is formed when NADPH oxidase is activated (Lee et al. 2003).
 In addition to the ROS production, the cytoplasmic granules of the neutrophils discharge hydrolytic and proteolytic enzymes, and myeloperoxidase (MPO; EC 1.11.1.7) a hemic enzyme specific of azurophilic granules.
 MPO is unique of its kind because it has a dual activity of peroxidase and chlorination.
-During the reaction with H2O2, ferric MPO (resting state) is oxidized to compound I (CpI) characterized by a π -cation radical state.
-When MPO acts as a peroxidase, the CpI is reduced back into ferric MPO by 2 monoelectronic oxidations of an electron donor via the formation of an intermediate non radical state (CpII) of the enzyme (Deby-Dupont et al. 1999, Klebanoff 2005).
-The electron donors (e.g. tyrosine, ascorbate, urate, ...) are oxidized into radical intermediates, which can diffuse and generate new active species (Podrez et al. 2000).
-Nitrite is involved in the peroxidasic cycle of MPO activity with the release of a reactive nitrogen species able to nitrate proteins and cellular constituents (Sampson et al. 1998, Burner et al. 2000).
-The mechanism suggested for the nitration activity of MPO is a direct monoelectronic oxidation of nitrite into nitrogen dioxide (•NO2) by CpI.
-At physiological pH, nitrite is a poor substrate for CpII and a high nitrite concentration is needed to complete the peroxidasic cycle.
-However, in the presence of efficient electron donors for Cp II (e.g. tyrosine) nitration reactions are enhanced (Burner et al. 2000).
+During the reaction with H2O2, ferric MPO (resting state) is oxidized to compound I (CpI) characterized by a $\pi$ -cation radical state.
+When MPO acts as a peroxidase, the CpI is reduced back into ferric MPO by two monoelectronic oxidations of an electron donor via the formation of an intermediate non-radical state (CpII) of the enzyme (Deby-Dupont et al. 1999, Klebanoff 2005).
+The electron donors (e.g. tyrosine, ascorbate or urate) are oxidized into radical intermediates, which can diffuse and generate new active species (Podrez et al. 2000).
+Nitrite is involved in the peroxidasic cycle of MPO activity with the release of a reactive nitrogen species able to nitrate proteins and